 - Property (land and assets)

 - Debt

 - Laws

 - Miscellaneous provisions & Alternatives to Dissolution.

 All of these sections are required elements of the Dissolution Plan.
 The report concludes with a detailed discussion of how dissolution will affect local government revenues and taxes.

-SECTION 2 - DISSOLUTION PLAN
+SECTION 2 - DISSOLUTION PLANOverview of Budget and Service Changes